VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     * "name", the name of the policy to create

+    * "description", a textual description of the policy to create

     * "appname", the application name

     * "resources[]", the array of resources the policy will affect